Kentish Town: History

 A network of streets in the north of Kentish Town was part of a large estate owned by St John's College, Cambridge.
 Lady Margaret Road is named after Lady Margaret Beaufort, foundress of St John's College.
 Burghley Road is named after Lord Burghley, Chancellor to Elizabeth I and benefactor of St John's.
 Similarly, College Lane, Evangelist Road and Lady Somerset Road are street names linked to the estate of St John's College.

 In 1912 the Church of St Silas the Martyr (designed by architect Ernest Charles Shearman) was finally erected and consecrated, and by December of that year it became a parish in its own right.
 It can still be seen today along with the church of St Luke with St Paul and the Church of St Barnabas (handed over to the Greek Orthodox Church in 1957).
 The present Church of England parish church is St Benet and All Saints, Lupton Street.

 In his poem Parliament Hill Fields, Sir John Betjeman refers to "the curious Anglo-Norman parish church of Kentish Town".
 This possibly refers to the former parish Church of St John Kentish Town.

 Kentish Town Road contains one of London's many disused Tube stations.
 South Kentish Town tube station was closed in June 1924 after strike action at the Lots Road Power Station meant the lift could not be used.
 It never reopened as a station, although it was used as an air raid shelter during World War II.
 The distinctive building is now occupied underground by a massage shop and on ground level by a 'Cash Converters' pawn shop at the corner of Kentish Town Road and Castle Road.
 There have been proposals to rebuild the station.

 Kentish Town was to see further modernisation in the post-World War II period.
 However, the residential parts of Kentish Town, dating back to the mid-19th century have survived.

 Political representation

-Kentish Town is part of the Holborn and St Pancras seat which is held by Labour Party MP and leader Keir Starmer as of September 2021.
-Kentish Town was an early base for the Social Democratic Party and in recent years the increasingly middle class population has returned large votes for the Green and Liberal Democrat parties.
+Kentish Town is part of the Holborn and St Pancras seat which is held by Labour Party Prime Minister Keir Starmer as of March 2024.
+Kentish Town was an early base for the Social Democratic Party and the increasingly middle class population has returned large votes for the Greens and Liberal Democrats.
 In May 2006 the Liberal Democrats won two of the three Council seats in Kentish Town, strengthening this hold by taking the final seat in a by-election in November of the same year.
 In the Council elections in May 2010, Labour regained all three Council seats.

 In May 2022, the ward of Kentish Town North elected two Labour Councillors Sylvia McNamara and James Slater.
 Kentish Town South reelected Labour Councillors Georgia Gould, Meric Apac, and Jenny Headlam-Wells.